Staten Island to the Oakwood Section

 Property tax: the number that wins this whole decision

-There's a structural reason, not a loophole.
-New York City taxes one- to three-family homes as Class 1, on a small fraction of market value, and caps how fast your assessment can rise—6% in a year, 20% over five years.
-New Jersey funds its schools almost entirely through property tax and revalues more aggressively.
-Your Oakwood bill is not just lower—it's more predictable.
+And the structure protects you going forward.
+New York City taxes one- to three-family homes as Class 1, assessed on a small fraction of market value, and caps how fast your assessment can rise: 6% in a single year, 20% over five years.
+Even when the market jumps, your bill climbs the stairs, not the elevator.

 The honest caveat: what you save in tax east of Hylan, you can give back in flood insurance.
 Always price the insurance before you price the house.
 On higher ground in Oakwood Heights, the math stays firmly in your favor.